floriandorau/backstage-app-deployments/README.md

 ## Deploy applications

-Deployments make use of Kustomize.
-In order to deploy a stage to running cluster do like the following
+Deployments make use of [Kustomize](https://kustomize.io/).
+In order to deploy a stage to running cluster do like the following:

 ```shell
 # Apply backstage-demo app for dev environment